syfee/coding-challenge/readme.md

 (you may adjust the paths to your needs of course)

-* Requested browser compatibility: IE11 and up, current versions of Chrome, FF, Safari
+* Requested browser compatibility: current versions of Chrome
 * You may split up the main component in as many sub-components as you see fit
-* The whole component must also be fully usable when just using a keyboard
 * Think of it as a component that will end up in a large, scalable react app.
 Consider this when writing HTML and CSS as well.
 * You're free to use as many third party JS libraries that you see fit
 * You're NOT allowed to use any third party CSS libraries